OGalOz/Plasmid_Map_In_Browser/README.txt

 The program writes (or overwrites) the html file you named.

 The config.json file contains variables you can control in the design of the file - most importantly is how the features/parts are labelled.
-In gb_info in the config file you can label how the parts are named, and what type name in the file corresponds to the type listed in the "types_dict" list.
+In gb_info in the config file you can label how the parts are named, and what "type-name" (promoter, terminator) in the file corresponds to the type listed in the "types_dict" list.